GreenSurvivors/Eventhelper/README.md

 Right now all it does is making tnt react to knockback enchantments.
 To activate this, set "tnt-knockback" to allow in a region.
+As well as inherited inventory Regions from said Winterworker